 The Forest sales numbers have been quietly racking up since the game’s Early Access launch in 2014, and today developer Endnight Games has announced a huge sales milestone: 5.3 million copies.
 That may not compare with the true juggernauts of the industry, but for the debut title from a small indie studio, that’s very impressive.

 While survival horror has been a codified genre since the days of Resident Evil, but a more specific focus on each half of that moniker helped The Forest stand out among both the best horror games on PC and the best survival games on PC.
-With Early Access done and a console edition on the way, maybe we’ll soon see what else Endnight Games is capable of.
+Next up, Endnight Games are back with the sequel, with the Sons of the Forest release date getting closer.